 To qualify for the EOT tax perks the shares need to be sold by individual(s).
 If your trading company is owned by a holding company, and you own the holding company, you will need to sell your shares in the holding company to qualify.
 Learn more on our help page.

-What type of shares do you hope to sell to the EOT?
+What type of shares do you plan to sell to the EOT?

 Controlling stake

-For a valid EOT transition with the associated tax benefits, you must sell a controlling stake (minimum 51%) of your business.
-This means even if you remain a shareholder, you'll become a minority stakeholder subject to EOT governance.
+For your EOT transition to gain the associated tax benefits, you must sell a controlling stake (minimum 51%) of your business.
+This means even if you remain a shareholder, you'll no longer have ultimate control of the company.
 Learn more on our help page.

 Will your EOT gain and retain a controlling stake (51%+)?